qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

 decisions should be captured in an appropriate part of the specification:

 - command line parameters ...
 - definition and use of local variables (storing or processing classical values) ...
 - restrictions for control flow statements ...
+- requirement of detecting over-/underflow ...
+- Computations involving floating point data types: <br/>
+  ... (constants are ok, but cannot be assigned to local variable)
+- structuring code into multiple functions